Fix Not Enough Space to Install macOS Sequoia 15

 If your Mac says not enough disk space but there is, here’s how to fix it.

 Fix 1.
-Free Up Disk Space with 4DDiG Duplicate File Deleter
+Free Up Disk Space with 4DDiG Mac Cleaner

-One of the fastest ways to free up space is by deleting duplicate files.
-Tools like 4DDiG Duplicate File Deleter make this easy by scanning your entire system for redundant files and allowing you to delete them in bulk.
+One of the fastest ways to free up space is by deleting system and application caches using a professional gadget.
+Tools like 4DDiG Mac Cleaner make this easy by scanning your entire system for redundant files, system & app cahces or caches, unused installation packages, log, old large files, etc. and allowing you to delete them in bulk.

 Secure Download

-It vies for many users from its competitors since it displays duplicates according to clear types, safely removes unwanted duplicates, and provides multiple locations to address those removed files.
+It vies for many users from its competitors since it displays duplicates and junk files according to clear types, safely removes unwanted duplicates, and provides multiple locations to address those removed files.

 In a word, with it, you don't need to worry about deleting important files by mistake.

-• Tap the above FREE DOWNLOAD button to install this powerful 4DDiG Duplicate File Finder and Remover.
-Then open it and choose the left "Duplicates" tab.
+Tap the above FREE DOWNLOAD button to install this powerful 4DDiG Mac Cleaner.
+Then open it.
+Choose the left "Junk Files" tab and click the "Scan" button.

-This method can instantly free up several GBs, helping you resolve the not enough space to install macOS Sequoia fix.
+This method can instantly help you find large files on both Mac and Windows and free up several GBs, helping you resolve the not enough space to install macOS Sequoia fix.

 Fix 2.
 Use Optimize Storage Settings